aleon1138/mars/README.md

 A C++ implementation of [Multivariate Adaptive Regression Splines](https://bit.ly/3cAc7xp).
 This is a semi-brute force search for interactions and non-linearities.
-It will give almost as good performance as a neural network, but with much faster model evaluation runtimes.
+It will give almost as good performance as a neural network, but with much faster model evaluation run-times.

 Some references:
-* There is a nice writeup [here](https://uc-r.github.io/mars) describing the method.
+* There is a nice write-up [here](https://uc-r.github.io/mars) describing the method.
 * There is also a commercial package [here](https://www.salford-systems.com/products/mars).
 * The documentation for the R "earth" package is [here](https://cran.r-project.org/web/packages/earth/earth.pdf).
 * Stephen Milborrow maintains an excellent resource [here](http://www.milbo.users.sonic.net/earth).
 * Additionally there is an module for to scikit-learn [here](https://contrib.scikit-learn.org/py-earth).

+## Supported Platforms

+These instructions have been verfied to work on the following platforms:
+* Ubuntu 18
+* Raspbian 10

 ## Build Requirements

 [Eigen](http://eigen.tuxfamily.org/) - The code has been tested with version 3.3.4.

 ```bash